bmartin5263/Resume.Tech/README.md

 #### Service-level Validation
 This is validation that occurs on requests that get fed into Commands and Queries.
-These validations can potentially be documented automatically in the OpenAPI Schema.
+These validations can potentially be documented automatically in the OpenAPI Schema if the API maps directly to a Command or Query
 All errors in the request should be returned at once, with pathname equivalent to the request structure

 #### Domain-level Validation
 This is validation that occurs on Entities and Value Objects, during construction and while updating.
-These validations ensure that at no point during processing will an object be in an invalid state Validation should be automatic (avoid separate `Validate()` calls) and should fail-fast (don't attempt to aggregate errors)
+These validations ensure that at no point during processing will an object be in an invalid state These should occur automatically when setting illegal values to properties

 #### Database-level Validation
 This is validation that occurs on the database.